ReoDaProtovali/Expiestation13_OLD/README.md

 [Interested in some starting lore?](https://github.com/tgstation/common_core)

-[Coding guidelines](https://hackmd.io/@MonkestationPooba/code_guidelines) - How and how not to code for Monkestation
+[Coding guidelines](https://hackmd.io/@MonkestationPooba/code_guidelines) - How and how not to code for Expiestation

 ## LICENSE